 If you have any of these symptoms, tell your doctor or nurse right away.

 Other medical problems such as heart disease or chronic lung disease may already affect how much oxygen is getting to your body.
 These conditions along with anemia could increase your risk of serious problems.
-If your health care team finds that your anemia is a serious threat to your health, you may need a blood transfusion.
-(See the next section.)
+If your cancer care team finds that your anemia is a serious threat to your health, you may need a blood transfusion.

 There are 2 main goals in treating anemia: